HolTyc/Pocket-Lab-Power-Supply-STM32/README.md

 ## What it is:

 A 4S Lithium Ion-based Battery Bank which can act as a portable Lab-Bench Power Supply.
+Designed for use with 4S lithium-ion battery packs.

 ## Features: